 Behaviour is communication, it is an expression of underlying emotion.

-Jaak Panskepp in Affective Neuroscience identifies seven fundamental emotional systems that exist across mammals.
+Jaak Panksepp in Affective Neuroscience identifies seven emotional systems that exist across mammals.
 And yes, that means us too.

 Suddenly it feels a little less weird.
 Now there is something in common.
 If I can empathically recognise something of your feeling from your behaviour, might I recognise something similar in the animals before me.
 Do I just need to learn the lexicon of face and body shape, read the language of movement?

 If I am hearing something of the unspoken feeling of the horse before me what is going on?
 Emotional understanding of another as we have said is stepping into their shoes.
-I do not seek to anthropomorphise, nor to project arbitrarily the mind of a predator into that of prey.
-I want to reach out to what is common, I want to reach out to Panskepp’s common building blocks: Seeking, Rage, Fear, Panic, Lust, Play and Care.
+I do not seek to project arbitrarily the mind of a predator into that of prey, but want to reach out to what is common, I want to reach out to Panksepp’s common building blocks: Seeking, Rage, Fear, Panic, Lust, Play and Care.
+Whilst science preaches against anthropomorphising, I stand with naturalist and writer Carl Safina on this, "it is a great place to start."

 Hearing what is not spoken